gpoblon/rust-doc/rust.md

 # RUST 2015 (+ 2018 update)

 # Side Notes
 - Statements vs expressions: statements perform an action but do not return a value.
 Expr evaluate to a resulting value.
-But expressions can be part of statements (ex: `6` expr from `let = 6;` statement).
+But expressions can be part of statements (ex: `6` expr from `let = 6;` statement)
-- Generic type work best for homogeneous collections but trait bounds work best with multiple possible types.
+- Generic type work best for homogeneous collections but trait bounds work best with multiple possible types
 - Convert decimals to binaries: count right to left, from 2^0 to 2^X... add 2^X when a 1 is found.
 Nice ref to converters (https://www.culture-informatique.net/conversion-binaire-decimal-hexadecimal-main/)
+- Giving to the compiler a wrong return type (`let f : u32 = String::from("hello.txt");`) will led to the compiler giving out what type return was excepted

 # Code Conventions
 - variables are snake case (lowercase + underscore)